-If you want to share your own ruxit success story, we would love to hear about it.
+If you want to share your own Dynatrace success story, we would love to hear about it.

-there is no email address on the ruxit.com webpage, so your email-address from the periodic newsletter is the only one I have.
+there is no email address on the Dynatrace.com webpage, so your email-address from the periodic newsletter is the only one I have.

 I run a small software developing company with less than 10 developers in Linz/Austria.
 The server being monitored offers e-commerce services to approximately 30 customers and hosts a quite heterogeneous collection of software services.
 Here in Austria we have a saying “Aus jedem Dorf einen Hund” (editor’s note: freely interpreted as “a little bit of everything”), technically speaking the machine is running IIS, Apache, Tomcat, Elasticsearch (ES), Logstash, MongoDB, PervasiveSQL, some “mature” web applications implemented in vanilla ASP and currently 12 tomcat instances.
 OS is Windows Server with 32 GB of RAM.

-When we installed ruxit a few weeks ago, it immediately complained about Elasticsearch having too high GC times – we simply ignored it.
-The primary reason for ignoring the information was that ruxit was very new and we’ve used ES for eight months without any problems.
+When we installed Dynatrace a few weeks ago, it immediately complained about Elasticsearch having too high GC times – we simply ignored it.
+The primary reason for ignoring the information that Dynatrace was very new and we’ve used ES for eight months without any problems.
 The other reason might have been that we’ve been doing our business for more than 10 years, all the services including ES performed – so no reason to think something could be wrong.

 One day, my developer informed me, that the Elasticsearch did not respond anymore and he strongly disadvised to perform the scheduled deployment because without Elasticsearch we would not be able to monitor the health of our applications and their log statements in realtime.